five-dots/Dict/cran-comments.md

 ## Changes from the first submission

 - Update the Description field of DESCRIPTION file
+- Add URL and BugReports fields to DESCRIPTION file
 - Add \value to Dict.Rd
 - Add examples to all R6 methods
 - Assign "cph" role to myself